mfornos/ansi-bfl/README.md

 ```sh
 TERM=xterm-256color
 ```

 On AIX and Solaris you could try with

 ```sh
 TERM=dtterm
 ```

-Reading the *terminfo*, *termcap* and *term* manual pages can help you to find out which terminal type you should set.
+Reading the *terminfo*, *termcap* and *term* manual pages can help you to find out which terminal type should be set.

 // EOF